Atlanta Slip and Fall Lawyer

 Ali Awad fights for clients in court and mediation.
 He also dispenses no-nonsense legal knowledge on Instagram.
 With over 1 million followers, he’s one of the first attorneys to bring accessible legal advice to the people.

-If you or a loved one have been hurt in a slip and fall accident, the best way to understand your options is to call Ali Awad for a no-obligation consultation of your case.
+If you or a loved one have been injured in a slip and fall accident, a good way to understand your options is to call Ali Awad for a no-obligation consultation about your case.
 The CEO Lawyer Personal Injury Law Firm team works on a contingency basis, so they don’t get paid unless you do.
 You have nothing to lose by contacting us online or by calling (404) 777-8800 to go over your case and find out how you can secure compensation for your injuries.

 How Do Slip and Fall or Trip and Fall Accidents Happen?